bms63/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/Differences-1.png)

-*  By observing the graphs we learn that this individual is more active on the weekend than on the weekdays.
+*  By observing the graphs we learn that this individual is on average more active on the weekends than on the weekdays.